rafyco/ytrss/README.rst

     python setup.py install

 To checking the installation you can use to call ``template-python-package``.
-Unittest can be also helpfull with verification.
+Unittest can be also helpful with verification.

 Unit test
 ---------

-``template-python-package`` have a few unittest that you can use to checking code corectness.
+``template-python-package`` have a few unittest that you can use to checking code correctness.
 You can call it from ``setup.py`` file or using ``template-python-package.tests`` module after installation.
-Check one of below command and try it yourselfe.
+Check one of below command and try it yourself.

 ::